athiraasurendran/Data-Science/Statistics2.md

 A smaller subset of the population used for analysis.

 ### Why do we need sampling ?

+- Studying an entire population is expensive and time-consuming.

+- A well-chosen sample allows us to generalize results to the population.

 #### Sampling bias
 #### Types of sampling
 ### Sampling Distribution